JAMA

-JAMA (The Journal of the American Medical Association) is a peer-reviewed medical journal published 48 times a year by the American Medical Association.
+The Journal of the American Medical Association (JAMA) is a peer-reviewed medical journal published 48 times a year by the American Medical Association.
 It publishes original research, reviews, and editorials covering all aspects of biomedicine.
 The journal was established in 1883 with Nathan Smith Davis as the founding editor.
-Kirsten Bibbins-Domingo of the University of California, San Francisco became the journal editor-in-chief on July 1, 2022, succeeding Howard Bauchner of Boston University.
+Its publisher describes it as the most widely circulated general medical journal in the world, with more than 101,000 print recipients, more than 2.9 million recipients of electronic tables of contents and alerts, and over 29 million annual website visits.
+Kirsten Bibbins-Domingo of the University of California, San Francisco, became the journal editor-in-chief on July 1, 2022, succeeding Howard Bauchner of Boston University.

-According to Journal Citation Reports, the journal's 2024 impact factor is 55.0, ranking it 4th out of 332 journals in the category "Medicine, General & Internal".
+According to Journal Citation Reports, the journal's 2025 impact factor is 65.4, ranking it 4th out of 336 journals in the category "Medicine, General & Internal".
+JAMA Network reports that the journal accepts 10% of more than 11,500 annual submissions and 4% of more than 5,400 research manuscripts.

 History

 The journal was established in 1883 by the American Medical Association and superseded the Transactions of the American Medical Association.
 In the late nineteenth century, medical journals closely resembled other kinds of journalism, and publishing in the journal was understood as a privilege of AMA membership.
-Prior to the 1920s, the editor's main concern was with filling the journal, but between the 1910s and the mid 1920s JAMA entered the "turndown era," when submission volume was high enough to start rejecting submissions based on quality.
+Prior to the 1920s, the editor's main concern was with filling the journal, but between the 1910s and the mid-1920s JAMA entered the "turndown era," when submission volume was high enough to start rejecting submissions based on quality.
 The journal did not institutionalize routine peer review until after World War II.
 In 1960, the journal obtained its current title, JAMA: The Journal of the American Medical Association.
 The journal is commonly referred to as JAMA.